Select Page

 Important Notes

-• QAE Engine cannot advise or predict anything at all.
-QAE processes numbers similarly to a calculator β€” it does not know what the future is, understand physics, or recognise industries therefore, incapable of assigning meaning.
-Assigning meaning and dealing with real-world consequences are User Interpretation Responsibilities
+• QAE Engine does not advise or predict outcomes.
+QAE processes numbers similarly to a calculator β€” it does not know what the future is, understand physics, or recognize industries and is, therefore, incapable of assigning meaning.
+Assigning meaning and dealing with real-world consequences are user interpretation responsibilities

 • This is an early beta website and product under active development

-• Position (ZSL) β€” The Weirdness:Β Measures how unusual each observation is relative to the dataset average.
+• Position (ZSL) β€” The Weirdness: New, not yet published in any QAE Report.
+Measures how unusual each observation is relative to the dataset average.
 Positive and negative values indicate whether an observation sits above or below the norm, while magnitude indicates how far it departs from typical behaviour.
 (Standard Deviation z-score lens)

 A β”Œβ”€β”€ Input data